 Public transport and airport transfer

-We got a taxi from the airport to our hotel which was cheap and convenient.
+In 2018 we got a taxi from the airport to our hotel which was cheap and convenient, but not as cheap as the Metro of course.
 There is a taxi office in the arrivals hall where you can book an official taxi.
 When it was time to go home we asked the hotel to book the taxi to the airport for us.
 You need to be careful with taxis in Sofia.
-OK Taxi seem to be a reliable firm.
+OK Taxi are known to be a reliable firm.
 Taxis have to display their prices in the window and they can vary a lot, so do some research and be aware of the going rate.
 Never get in an unlicenced taxi.
+Sofia also has plenty of tram and bus options, but we tended to walk to most places or hop on the Metro.
+You will need to buy your ticket before your journey from the ticket office in the Metro station.

 Accommodation